 (Authors: Assembly members Louis Papan, John Dutra and Joe Simitian; Co-authors: Assembly members Elaine Alquist, Rebecca Cohn, Ellen Corbett, Manny Diaz and Lynne Leach; Senators Liz Figueroa and Byron Sher)

 What is the Bay Area Water Supply and Conservation Agency (BAWSCA)?

 BAWSCA is a regional water district.
 It was designed by the State Legislature to help protect the health, safety and economic well being of 1.7 million residents, businesses and community organizations in Alameda, San Mateo and Santa Clara counties who depend on the San Francisco Bay Area regional water system.

 BAWSCA will represent and negotiate more effectively with San Francisco about the water interests of the 26 cities and water districts and two private utilities that are part of BAWSCA in its three-county service area.

 BAWSCA also can:

-The Act does not change the ownership or management of the regional water system.
+The Act does not change the ownership or management of the San Francisco Regional Water System.

 This is an overview of the legislation.
-View entire document here (50K PDF)
+View entire document here.